Get your transcript in minutes

 In the past, the interviewer had to write down what the interviewee said.
 However, this would often pose a challenge because it is difficult to keep up with the interviewee response speed.
-Besides, the interviewer might only write down what they feel is relevant, which may lead to loss of important data.
-Now, it is possible to record voices, which makes transcription easier.
+Besides, the interviewer might only write down what they feel is relevant, which may lead to the loss of important data.
+Now, it is possible to record voices and create a transcript, which makes transcription easier.
 Read on to learn more about interview transcripts.

 An interview transcript is necessary because it makes work easier.
 It is easy to read a transcribed piece of work as opposed to picking up your earphones every time you need to write down something from the recorded interview.

-An interview transcript requires attention to detail.
+Creating an interview transcript requires attention to detail.
 As such, make sure that you have a conducive working environment.
-Also, invest in quality headsets that minimise background noises.
+Also, invest in quality headsets that minimize background noises.
 You can also use software to help you transcribe.
 Most importantly, you need to practice your typing speed and accuracy.

 A lot of factors should be considered before deciding when to convert your recorded interview into an interview transcript.
 For instance, if you are on a tight budget, and you need to hire a professional transcriber, then you should give yourself enough time, because the urgency determines the cost.
+Or, perhaps you’d rather use an online transcription software.
 Another factor is the number of audio hours you need to transcribe, and most importantly, the style of transcription you want, something that is often dictated by your area of study.

-If you have time, you can transcribe your audio.
+If you have time, you can transcribe your audio, however an online transcription program would save time..
 However, if time is not on your side, you can choose to outsource your work.
-Before you decide on where to outsource, you have to ask the transcriber about the software they use or even about the safety of your data and personal information.
+Before you decide on where to outsource, you have to ask the transcriber about the transcription software they use or even about the safety of your data and personal information.
 Most legitimate transcribers do not use clients’ data to their benefit.